Frequently Asked Questions

 Objecting is simply telling the Court that you do not like something about the settlements.
 You can object to the settlements only if you do not exclude yourself.
 Excluding yourself from the settlements is telling the Court that you do not want to be part of the settlements.
 If you exclude yourself from the settlements, you have no basis to object to the settlements because they no longer affect you.

-The Court will hold a Final Approval Hearing on September 14, 2017, at 1:30 p.m. at the United States District Court, 450 Golden Gate Ave, San Francisco, CA, Courtroom 3 – 17th Floor, to consider whether to approve or deny the PLDS, Pioneer, and TEAC Settlements and a request for attorneys’ fees up to 25 percent of the Settlement Funds.
-You may appear at the Final Approval Hearing either in person or through your own attorney.
-The Hearing may be moved to a different date or time without additional notice, so please check www.DollarsForDiskDrives.com for any updates and additional information.
+The Court held a Final Approval Hearing on September 14, 2017, at 1:30 p.m. at the United States District Court, 450 Golden Gate Ave, San Francisco, CA, Courtroom 3 – 17th Floor, to consider whether to approve or deny the PLDS, Pioneer, and TEAC Settlements and a request for attorneys’ fees up to 25 percent of the Settlement Funds.

 No. The Court appointed Hagens Berman Sobol Shapiro LLP to represent the Settlement Class.

 Yes.
-You may appear at the hearing, or you may hire your own attorney, if you wish, at your own expense.
+You could have appeared at the hearing, or you could have hired your own attorney, if you wished, at your own expense.
+However, the Final Approval Hearing date on September 14, 2017 has now passed.

 If the Court gives final approval to the settlements, you might not receive your payment automatically.
-You should make a claim either by mail or online to ensure payment from these settlements.
+Valid claims submitted either by mail or online by October 30, 2017 are ensured payment from these settlements.
+We will continue to receive online claims after October 30, 2017; however, there is no guarantee that late claims will be accepted for settlement payout.

 This website summarizes the proposed settlements.
 More details are in the settlement agreements, available here.
 Many of the important documents in the case are also available here, including the operative complaint, the District Court’s order certifying the class.
 Plaintiffs will add additional case documents to this website as the litigation proceeds.
 You may also contact class counsel at Hagens Berman Sobol Shapiro (firstname.lastname@example.org), or access the Court’s docket in this case through the Court’s Public Access to Court Electronic Records (PACER) system at https://ecf.cand.uscourts.gov, or by visiting the office of the Clerk of the Court for the United States District Court for the Northern District of California, 450 Golden Gate Ave., San Francisco, CA 94102, between 9:00 a.m. and 4:00 p.m., Monday through Friday, excluding Court holidays.
 For questions about the settlement or the claims process, you may contact the Settlement Administrator at 877-368-9020.
 PLEASE DO NOT TELEPHONE THE COURT OR THE COURT CLERK’S OFFICE TO INQUIRE ABOUT THIS SETTLEMENT OR THE CLAIM PROCESS.